 P.J. has worked for over two decades as a trusted sustainability analyst, strategist, and bridge-builder.
 After serving as a researcher on environmental affairs at the National Security Council (1993-1994), he founded and directed the Environmental Change & Security Program (ECSP) at the Woodrow Wilson International Center for Scholars and subsequently held senior staff positions at the Carnegie Endowment for International Peace and the Rockefeller Brothers Fund.
 P.J. is author (with Dan Esty) of The Green to Gold Business Playbook: How to Implement Sustainability Practices for Bottom-Line Results in Every Business Function (2011).
 He served twice as the Clinton Global Initiative (CGI) Deputy Chair for Energy & Climate Change and led the energy and environmental team for the inaugural CGI-University.
 He received his B.A. in political science (summa cum laude, Phi Beta Kappa) from Tufts University, his M.A. from Johns Hopkins SAIS, was a Fulbright scholar, and holds a Certificate in Conservation Biology from Columbia University.
 P.J. is a member of the Council on Foreign Relations.

-Devon is CEF’s Associate Director and also serves as Editor of the CEF Monthly Research Digest.
+Devon is a CEF Research Associate and the editor of the CEF Monthly Research Digest.
 From 2014-2020, he served as CEF’s Associate Director.
 Devon received his B.S. in Sustainability with an emphasis in urban dynamics from Arizona State University (ASU) in 2014.
 As a student, he helped manage a cross-functional team to develop ASU’s zero waste strategy for its athletics facilities, which achieved 88% waste diversion at on-campus stadiums.
 Devon also served as a project manager and executive board member of “GreenLight Solutions,” an ASU student-driven sustainability consultancy that works with small businesses to develop sustainability strategies.
 In addition, he held the role of operations analyst at SHFT, a lifestyle platform founded by actor Adrian Grenier to convey a more sustainable approach to the way we live through film, design, art, and food.